 If your dog spends a good bit of time outside and on hikes and woodsy walks, keep natural tick spray by the door.
-Refresh their tick spray each time they go out as well as in the car before hikes.
+Refresh your dog's tick spray each time he/she goes out as well as in the car before hikes.

 What about organic coconut oil for both fleas and ticks?

 Organic coconut oil is another scent ticks and fleas are repelled by, as well as being a nourishing moisturizer and barrier for your dog's skin and paws.
 Coconut oil also kills fleas and ticks already present by covering and suffocating them.
 If you find yourself with a flea infestation already on your hands, you can kill fleas on your dog and calm his/her skin by slathering coconut oil all over your dog, leaving it on for 8 hours before washing it off, and the result will be dead fleas and a well-moisturized dog.

 It goes without saying but to underscore - when you switch from chemicals to a gentle, natural flea or tick treatment (from tick spray to tick shampoo to a tick collar), you will see any dog's sensitive skin vastly improved whether dry, itchy skin and redness in general or dryness around eyes and paws.
 In addition to all the other negatives that come with chemicals, they strain the protection of your dog's immune system and tend to trigger allergies.

 Remember that no single treatment is a 100% fool-proof